-6.4.1 Edge-Only Sensitivity
+6.4.1 Edge Only Sensitivity

-A valid edge on an enabled pin interrupt sets PTxIF in PTxSC.
-If PTxIE in PTxSC is set, an interrupt request is presented to the CPU.
-To clear PTxIF, write a 1 to PTxACK in PTxSC.
+A valid edge on an enabled pin interrupt will set PTxIF in PTxSC.
+If PTxIE in PTxSC is set, an interrupt request will be presented to the CPU.
+Clearing of PTxIF is accomplished by writing a 1 to PTxACK in PTxSC.